 CONSERVATION EASEMENT -- A voluntary agreement between a private landowner and a municipal agency or qualified nonprofit corporation to restrict the development, management, or use of the land.
-That agency holds the interest and is empowered to enforce its restrictions against the current landowner and all subsequent owners of the land.
+Such agency or qualified nonprofit corporation holds the interest and is empowered to enforce its restrictions against the current landowner and all subsequent owners of the land.